About Member Sanctuaries

 Become a Member Sanctuary

-Introductory membership in NAPSA is intended for organizations not yet within one year of attaining GFAS accreditation and/or USDA licensure.
+Introductory membership in NAPSA is intended for organizations not yet within one year of attaining GFAS accreditation or AZA certification and/or USDA licensure.
 This level of membership provides entrance to the NAPSA community and comes with access to its wealth of knowledge and expertise and helps prevent new sanctuaries from having to “reinvent the wheel.”
-Introductory members may be in the process of setting up a sanctuary for primates but without residents yet, or may already have residents but be in the process of formalizing or improving organizational structure.
+Introductory members may be in the process of setting up a sanctuary for primates but without residents yet, or may already have residents but be in the process of formalizing or improving the organizational structure.
 Introductory members must reach the transitional level within one year of joining NAPSA.

 Introductory membership dues: $500